 Our delegation should make it clear to the Chinese that the terms of the agreement must be met by a date certain.
-Whether that's May I, June I, or after-doesn't matter.
+Whether that's May 1, June 1, or after-doesn't matter.
 But it should be made clear to them that we will hold them to their promises.
-If they don't fulfill them, the U.S. Government will take all appropriate and legal steps.
-In addition, I strongly urge other
+If they don't fulfill them, the U.S. Government will take all amorphists and legal steps.

-In addition, I strongly urge other members of the Clinton administration in the Departments of State, Treasury, Commerce and others, to support the trade representative's efforts wholeheartedly.
-They should know that it's not just a question of one industry and one trading partner; if we allow the agreement we signed just a year ago to be ignored, what kind of signal will that send to our other nations about the will and strength of the United States in international relations?
+take all appropriate and legal steps.
+In addition, I strongly urge other members of the Clinton administration in the Departments of State, Treasury, Commerce and others, to support the trade representative's efforts whole-heartedly.
+They should know that it's not just a question of one industry and one trading partner; if we allow the agreement we signed just a year ago to be ignored, what kind of signal will that send to our other nations about the will and strength of the inited the programs their children watch.
+In light of the forthrightness of the industry in coming forward with plans to voluntarily rate its programs, I believe that now is not the time to bring up other content-related measures.
+I have, in fact, informed the Democratic leader and others that I would oppose any attempt to bring up such measures for debra in the Secrets.

-Mr. President, I would also like to take this opportunity in speaking about our extraordinary entertainment industry to praise the leaders of that community for their historic actions with respect to the television violence issue.
+States in international relations?
+Mr. President, I would also like to take this opportunity in speaking about our extraordinary entertainment industry to praise the leaders of that community for their historic actions with respect to the television violence item.